mrfelpa/automaticwazuh/README.md

 Once you have executed the script, your Wazuh environment will be fully set up, now, let's delve into some essential configuration steps that you may want to undertake:

-Wazuh Agent Configuration: Enhance your monitoring capabilities by installing and configuring the Wazuh agent on additional hosts.
+**Wazuh Agent Configuration:*** *Enhance your monitoring capabilities by installing and configuring the Wazuh agent on additional hosts.*

 This will enable you to keep a vigilant eye on more systems.
 Simply modify the agent configuration to direct it towards your Wazuh manager's IP or hostname.

-Elasticsearch and Kibana Configuration: Tailor the configurations of Elasticsearch and Kibana to suit your specific requirements.
-This includes fine-tuning security settings, establishing data retention policies, and crafting captivating visualizations.
+**Elasticsearch and Kibana Configuration:** *Tailor the configurations of Elasticsearch and Kibana to suit your specific requirements.
+This includes fine-tuning security settings, establishing data retention policies, and crafting captivating visualizations.*

-Wazuh Rules and Policies: Empower your organization's security by customizing Wazuh rules and policies.
-Align them with your unique security requirements to ensure comprehensive protection.
+**Wazuh Rules and Policies:** *Empower your organization's security by customizing Wazuh rules and policies.
+Align them with your unique security requirements to ensure comprehensive protection*.
 Feel free to add or modify rules in `/var/ossec/etc/rules` and policies in `/var/ossec/etc/policies`.

 By following these configuration steps, you will fortify your Wazuh environment, bolstering its effectiveness and adaptability.